 Import Logistics and Freight Forwarding for Kroger

-Vendors with import shipments to Kroger must navigate a specific set of freight forwarding and documentation requirements.
-Kroger uses UPS-SCS (UPS Supply Chain Solutions) as the nominated freight forwarder at all import origins, and all bookings must route through their system.
+Importing product for Kroger comes with its own freight forwarding and documentation rules.
+Kroger nominates UPS-SCS (UPS Supply Chain Solutions) as the freight forwarder at all import origins.
+Every booking routes through their system—no exceptions.

 Freight Booking Requirements